 It is expected that the generator will be incorporated into a generating set operating in an environment, where the maximum shock load experienced by the generator will not exceed 3g. in any plane.
-If shock loads in excess of 3g are to be encountered, anti-vibration mountings must be incorporated into the generating set to ensure they absorb the excess.
+If shock loads in excess of 3g are to be encountered, vibration mountings must be incorporated into the generating o ensure they absorb the excess.